btcpayserver/btcpayserver-doc/FAQ/FAQ-ServerSettings.md

 ## Theme / Customization

 ### How to customize my BTCPay theme style
 Fork  BTCPay repository and apply desired design changes.
-Build and publish the docker image.
-Generate the docker-compose as usual from [BTCPay Docker](https://github.com/btcpayserver/btcpayserver-docker).
-Modify generated docker compose to use your custom docker image.
+Build and publish the docker image to Docker Hub.
+Set the `BTCPAY_IMAGE` environment variable to your docker image tag(`export BTCPAY_IMAGE="your custom btcpay docker image"`) and run the setup (`. ./btcpay-setup.sh -i`) as usual from [BTCPay Docker](https://github.com/btcpayserver/btcpayserver-docker).
+Modify generated docker compose to use your custom docker image. **You will need to create a new image manually and follow these steps for EACH BTCPay update so it is advised to stick with the default setup.**
 ### How to add Google Analytics code to BTCPay
 You should be able to do what you want by injecting your GA code to ~/wwwroot/checkout/js/core.js.
 Might be the easiest way but you have to redo it every time you update BTCPay to the latest version.
 Then you won’t have the hassle of forking the code, deploying it manually.
 Every time there is an update.
 Just do the docker update and add the same lines to the js file.